SAANN3/Message-Server/README.md

 # Docs
 If you want to use Swagger, there are  api docs on ```[serverUrl]/swagger/index.html``` (for example http://0.0.0.0:8080/swagger/index.html).
 Documented all routes except websocket one.
 Also swagger is weird at showing kotlinx instance data type.

-There are also same [docs](https://github.com/SAANN3/Message-Server/blob/main/docs/api.md) on github, but also with documented websocket and fixed data types.
+There are also same [docs](https://github.com/SAANN3/Message-Server/blob/main/docs/api.md) on GitHub, but also with documented websocket and fixed data types.

 # Building on linux